nekuno/instant/README.md

 ```
 npm install
 ```
-* (Optional) Copy src/config/params.yml.dist to src/config/params.yml.
+* Copy src/config/params.yml.dist to src/config/params.yml.
 If you run directly the server, you will be asked to make a copy for you.
+* Add information for the mysql connection on src/config/params.yml.
 * Execute the server.
 ```
 node src/app.js